Best Mesothelioma Doctors

 - Superior investigative skills: Mesothelioma may not be diagnosed until 60 years after asbestos exposure.
 Our lawyers will go through every detail of your employment history to document each time you were exposed to asbestos.
 Our investigation may reveal more than one company is responsible for your exposure.
 We will fight for compensation for you from all possible sources.

-If you or a loved one is suffering from mesothelioma, please contact us today to learn how we can support you during this difficult time.
+If you or a loved one is suffering from mesothelioma, please contact us today to learn how we can support you during this difficult time or set up a meeting in our New York City mesothelioma lawyer office.

 There is no fee for an initial case review, and our contingency-fee arrangement means that you won’t pay for our services unless we obtain compensation on your behalf.